 Figure 4.
-Velocity comparison of the 100 simulated rockfall trajectories in the a) ORG, b) DW and c) CLR states of the forest. d) Detailed three-dimensional view from above the forest road of the trajectories in b) within the deadwood section: lying deadwood in white, standing trees in yellow.
+Velocity comparison of the 100 simulated rockfall trajectories in the a) ORG, b) DW and c) CLR states. d) Detailed threedimensional view from above the forest road of the trajectories in b) within the deadwood section: lying deadwood in white, standing trees in yellow.
 Source of orthophoto (a - d): Federal Office of Topography